 This month the Star of the month is Lamin Suwareh, born in New Jeshwang, The Gambia.
-At a young age, Lamin dreamt to become an artist.
-He was the eldest of five children and since a young age really close to his father.
-His father introduced him to his own creativity and walked with him the first steps towards his creative dream.
+At a young age, Lamin dreamt of becoming an artist.
+He was the eldest of five children and, from a young age, really close to his father.
+His father introduced him to his own creativity and walked with him on the first steps towards his creative dream.

 Since a young child, I felt a deep connection with my father.
 During my childhood, I always spent my afternoons after school at my father’s welding shop.
 My father made beautiful things.
 He really took the time to show me all aspects of the job.
 My father never called it a job.
 My father was an artist.
-He could make from nothing something useful.
+He could make, from nothing, something useful.
 He taught me to be handy.
-To be handy is a big gift in life.
-As you can do everything for yourself, without waiting for somebody to do it for you.
-My father, my role model and my best friend sadly died a couple of years ago.
+To be handy is a big gift in life as you can do everything for yourself without waiting for somebody to do it for you.
+My father, my role model and my best friend, sadly died a couple of years ago.
 My father’s creativity continues within me.
-On my way to achieve my own dreams I want to share all his creative ideas and products with the world.
+On my way to achieving my own dreams, I want to share all his creative ideas and products with the world.

-As a young child I dreamt to become an artist.
+As a young child, I dreamt of becoming an artist.
 After secondary school, I started working at my father’s welding shop.
-A customer of my dad asked if he could learn me graphic designs and printing.
+A customer of my dad's asked if he could teach me graphic design and printing.
 My father saw this as an opportunity for me.
 He told me to leave the welding shop and start working for his customer.
-As 15 years old, I felt a bit scared.
-It did not take long for me to understand why my father had send me to work for his customer.
-My then new boss opened the doors of graphic designs for me.
+At 15 years old, I felt a bit scared.
+It did not take long for me to understand why my father had sent me to work for his customer.
+My then-new boss opened the doors of graphic design for me.
 He taught me all the basics.
 He made me feel comfortable and always supported and motivated me.
 One day he told me that he had taught me everything he could.
 He arranged a new job for me.
-He told me that the new job would give me more experience and exposure.
-In the beginning I was sad about it.
+He told me the new job would give me more experience and exposure.
+In the beginning, I was sad about it.
 But I knew he had a great heart for me.
 The journey from working for him to starting my own company has not always been easy.
-The desire of doing what I love for myself always pushed me forward.
-I have learned a lot from working for different employers and of course their clients.
+The desire to do what I love for myself always pushed me forward.
+I have learned a lot from working for different employers and, of course, their clients.
 I both learned how I would love to treat my own employees as how I don’t want to treat them.
-Most of the bosses, do not encourage or motivate you.
+Most of the bosses do not encourage or motivate you.
 The only interest they have is what they can get out of you for themselves in the shortest time.
-All the places I have worked, I saw it as a transit.
+In all the places I have worked, I saw it as a transit.
 It was never my destination.
 My destination is to develop my own company into the biggest creative agency in The Gambia.

 I believe I am not there yet.
 Every day I am setting bigger goals.
-I spend lot of time to improve on my skills.
+I spend a lot of time improving my skills.
 I do research, read and watch a lot.
 I must work hard to become better.
 I really want to create new products for different markets.
-Products that tell a story, entertain, educate and connect people.
+Products that tell a story to entertain, educate and connect people.
 I believe it is important to network with other people to help and empower each other.
-I am open to meet new people, learn more and explore.
-I am dedicated to help others grow and to promote my beautiful homeland The Gambia.
+I am open to meeting new people, learning more and exploring.
+I am dedicated to helping others grow and to promote my beautiful homeland, The Gambia.
 All of this is important to me.
-But nothing is more important than the smiles on my family’s faces.
+But nothing is more important than the smiles on my family's faces.
 That is, in the end, why I work hard every day!